ricardoemerson/angular-development-extensions-pack/README.md

-# VS Code Angular Development Extensions Pack
+# Angular Development Extensions Pack

-This extension pack packages some useful extensions for Angular development in VS Code.
+This extension package contains useful extensions for working with Angular in visual studio code.

 ### Extensions Included